The Best So Far (D'Angelo album)

-The Best So Far… is a CD/DVD compilation album by American musician D'Angelo, released June 24, 2008 on Virgin Records.
+The Best So Far... is a compilation album by American musician D'Angelo, released on June 24, 2008, through Virgin Records.
 The compilation features songs from his two previous studio albums, Brown Sugar and Voodoo, as well as rarities and a second disc, a DVD of previously unreleased videos.
-Around the same time, the compilation was released digitally without the Erykah Badu and Raphael Saadiq featured songs, under the title Ultimate D'Angelo.
+Around the same time, the compilation was released digitally without the songs featuring Erykah Badu and Raphael Saadiq, under the title Ultimate D'Angelo.